+We view these challenges as opportunities to compete, grow, and be profitable.
+We believe our footprint, a combination of rural, mid-sized, and urban markets across Michigan's Lower Peninsula, provides significant growth potential.
+Moreover, our strong market position in many rural communities and lesser market position in some of the more densely populated communities enhances our growth potential.

-We believe our footprint - a combination of rural, mid-sized, and urban markets across Michigan's Lower Peninsula - provides excellent growth potential.
-Independent Bank, the 4th largest bank headquartered in Michigan, fills a need in each of these markets and has the scale to meet the demands of the heightened regulatory environment, as well as the advantage of local knowledge when competing with larger banks.
-Many of these banks' headquarters are located outside the state and their decision makers are less attuned to the concerns of Michigan's communities.
-Additional opportunities will be presented as the banking industry continues to consolidate, often resulting in customer disruption and customers' ensuing dissatisfaction with our competitors.
-In some instances this will create opportunities to acquire customers, talent, and locations within or adjacent to our footprint.
+Independent Bank, the fifth-largest bank headquartered in Michigan, fills a need in each of these markets, because it has the scale to meet the demands of the heightened regulatory environment combined with the local knowledge to compete with the larger banks, whose headquarters and decision makers are located outside of Michigan.
+We expect that the industry will continue to consolidate, which in turn will create opportunities for us to attract new customers, add talent, and add locations within and adjacent to our footprint.

-2014 AND BEYOND
+2015 AND BEYOND